Licensing across state lines

 State licensure policies

 An increasing number of health care providers are delivering telehealth in states where the provider is not licensed.
 This trend advanced with the COVID-19 public health emergency (PHE), when all 50 states and Washington, D.C. used emergency authority to waive some aspects of their state licensing requirements.
-As state PHE orders end, some states discontinued cross-state licensing waivers; whereas, other states have enacted legislation to make the waivers permanent or extend them for a specified period of time.
+As state PHE orders ended, some states discontinued cross-state licensing waivers; whereas, other states have enacted legislation to make the waivers permanent or extend them for a specified period of time.

 Temporary practice laws